CHOOSING CURRICULUM

 Selecting a curriculum is an important decision and careful thought and prayer should be given to your choice.
-The curriculum you choose should represent the values and theology of your church.
+Importantly, the curriculum you choose should represent the values and theology of your church.

 Is the curriculum topic based, or does it progress chronologically through the Bible?